rbowen/presentations/raising_bar_presentations/slides.md

 ???

-Yesterday: Harish was excited about his topic, wanted us to understand the larger context, and wanted us to look towards what could come next, and how we could be part of that.
+FOSSAsia 2024: Harish was excited about his topic, wanted us to understand the larger context, and wanted us to look towards what could come next, and how we could be part of that.